paddykgriffin/tailwindcss-template/README.md

 ### Notes

-This repository is unstyled and open to use whatever style engine of preference.
-For example you can use one of the following:

-- Vanilla CSS/SCSS
-- TailwindCSS
-- Styled Components
-- Material UI or Emotion
+This repository is example of site built using tailwindcss as styling layer.